totalspectrum/spin2cpp/README.md

 LIMITATIONS
 ===========

-There are some Spin features that are not supported yet,
+There are very few Spin features that are not supported yet. _FREE and _STACK are recognized, but do nothing. coginit/cognew of Spin methods may not work in all circumstances.
-including:

-    COGINIT/COGNEW on a Spin method (PASM works)
-    _FREE
-    _STACK

 There may be other features that do not work; if you find any, please report them so they can be fixed.